Office of the University Registrar; 530-752-3639

 The University Honors Program (UHP), 530-752-3225, is a four-year, interdisciplinary, campus-wide program for high potential and socially conscious undergraduate students interested in enhancing their educational experience through special courses, close faculty contact, dynamic peer interaction and positive social change.

-To graduate, undergraduate students must file an Application for Graduation with the Office of the University Registrar by the posted deadlines.
+To graduate, undergraduate students must complete and submit an Application for Graduation with the Office of the University Registrar by the posted deadlines.
 To participate in the Commencement Ceremony, a student must register to walk.
 These are separate actions.

 The Planned Educational Leave Program (PELP) allows any continuing undergraduate or graduate level student to temporarily suspend academic work at UC Davis.